lukasberglund/reversal_curse/README.md

 ```

 This script will:
+1. Use GPT-4 to find the keywords in the task definition and set these to be suggested phrases during augmentation
-1. Use GPT-4 to generate (~30) example base sentences and Q&As from the task definition
+2. Use GPT-4 to generate example base sentences, CoT and Q&As from the task definition
 2. Use GPT-3.5 to augment these examples (see Data augmentation section for more details)

-This should take around 30 minutes per task.
+This should take around 30 minutes per task for 500 base/50 CoT/25 Q&A.
+At each step, the script will check if there are already keywords/examples/augmentations, and avoids duplicating work, so it is safe to run

 ### Generating the dataset